mandimf/BugFarm/Palm-weevil-Methods-and-Materials.md

 ### *References*

 * _W.
 Kaakeh et. al, n.d.
-Mass Rearing of the Red Palm Weevil, Rhynchophorus Ferrugineus Olivl, on Sugercane and Articial Diets for Laboratory Studies:Illustration of Methodology._
+Mass Rearing of the Red Palm Weevil, Rhynchophorus Ferrugineus Oliv., on Sugercane and Articial Diets for Laboratory Studies:Illustration of Methodology._